alexandrucanavoiu/UltraOrienteering/readme.md

 ## Official Documentation

-Documentation for the software can be found on the [Ultra Orienteering Official Webiste](http://www.ultraorienteering.drumetiimontane.ro).
+Documentation for the Ultra Orienteering software can be found on the [Ultra Orienteering Official Webiste](http://www.ultraorienteering.drumetiimontane.ro).

 ## SETUP